PrefectHQ/prefect-background-task-examples/README.md

 Add the `@task` decorator to any Python function to define a Prefect task.

-Step 1: Create a file named `greeter.py` and save the following code in it, or run the existing file in the [tutorial directory](./tutorial).
+Step 1: Create a file named `greeter.py` and save the following code in it, or run the existing file in the [basic-examples directory](./basic-examples).

 ```python
 from prefect import task